EdDataScienceEES/tutorial-kristinalemon/tut_template.md

 If you are familiar with linear models, you are likely familiar with their 3 assumptions: all observations are independent, the residuals are normally distributed, and the residuals show equal variance.
 However, what happens when one of these assumptions are broken?
 In this tutorial we will use generalised linear models (glms) to deal with this exact situation, and also discuss model interpretation.

 For the model, we will use population data on arctic foxes in Sweden, taken from the WWF's Living Planet Index.
 The full LPI can be found [here](https://www.livingplanetindex.org/search).
-We will also use `ggplot2` package to visualise trends.
+We will also use the `ggplot2` package to visualise trends.
 For those not familiar with `ggplot2`, or those who would like a refresher, check out one of these tutorials on data visualisation:
 [Beautiful and Informative Data Visualisation](https://ourcodingclub.github.io/tutorials/datavis/) [Customising your figures](https://ourcodingclub.github.io/tutorials/data-vis-2/)